fedetony/yt_download_pytubefix/README.md

 - Multiselection of URLs
 - Usage of backend threads to download using pytubefix
 - Resolution and codec selection
+- Progressive and Adaptive download formats.
+- Save captions to file
+- Dump all information and metadata to file
+- Reproduce downloaded files.
+- Delete video Files in result list

 To do:
 ---------------------------------------------------------------------------------
-- Add subtitles, file saving of subtitles
+- Add subtitles
 - Save downloaded list.
 - Allow simple URL list as csv or txt file input.